sanjibkumarraul/Topic-Classification/README.md

 Our Crawled Twitter dataset can be downloaded in the link: https://figshare.com/s/900ba41aaf320e228c95

-However, one can run the below program to obtain the pre-processed data from the original crawled Twitter data.
+However, one can run the below *SR_Twitter_Tweets_Preprocessing.py* program to obtain the pre-processed data from the original crawled Twitter data.

 # Dataset Labeling

-Dataset can be labled using the python file: *Labelling_SRTwitter_Dataset.py*
+Our Crawled Twitter dataset can be labled using the python file: *Labelling_SRTwitter_Dataset.py*

 # Preprocessing the Crawled Twitter Dataset